What Breaks After $100K: The 3 Constraint Patterns That Cost Operators $50K+ Each Year They Go Undiagnosed

 Count total elements (offers + systems + markets + people)

-If complexity increased 30%+ while revenue increased less than 20%: You’re in creep
+If complexity increased 30%+ while revenue increased less than 20%: you’re in creep

 If you can’t explain each element’s ROI immediately, you have dead complexity

 Most operators at $100K+ are making at least one of these mistakes.
 Some make all three simultaneously.
-The mistakes compound—over-delegation increases complexity, complexity compresses margin, and margin compression forces more delegation.

 The cascade pattern: